dschipp/flappy_bird_clone/README.md

 # Flappy Bird

-The popular game played by a Neural Network with evolution.
+The popular game Flappy Bird played by a Neural Network with evolution.

 ## Dependencies